-- Click “Apply settings to device”.
+- Click “Apply settings”.

-- With your power supply off, connect your linear actuator to your jrk using the connections shown in the picture to the right.
-The picture shows a jrk 21v3, but the connections will be the same if you use a jrk 12v12.
+- With your power supply off and USB disconnected, connect your linear actuator to your Jrk using the connections shown in the picture above.

-- On the Input tab choose “Set Target” to move your actuator to the target position.
+- On the Status tab, move the slider around to change the target position and get your actuator to move the target position.

 People often buy this product together with:

-|Mounting Bracket for Concentric Glideforce LD Linear Actuators|
+|Mounting Bracket for Glideforce Light-Duty Linear Actuators - Aluminum|

-|Concentric LACT2-12V-20 Linear Actuator: 2" Stroke, 12V, 0.5"/s|
+|Glideforce LACT2-12V-20 Light-Duty Linear Actuator: 50kgf, 2" Stroke, 0.57"/s, 12V|